It’s not enough to have a plan; you have to follow through.

 And therein lies the point.
 When nothing bad has happened in recent memory, we get lulled into a false sense of security.
 Risk management is boring until it’s not; just ask any security guard or TSA official.
 And risk management isn’t simply about judging the probability of a loss, but also the magnitude of a loss should one occur.

-Eight years and change have now passed since the stock market bottomed out during the financial crisis.
-U.S. equities have annualized at between 16.6% for the largest companies (based on the Russell Top 200 Index) and 18.6% for mid-sized companies (based on the Russell Mid-Cap Index as of 07/31/2017), with micro-cap and small-cap stocks falling in between.
+Nine years have now passed since the stock market bottomed out during the financial crisis.
+U.S. equities have annualized at between 16.9% for the largest companies (based on the Russell Top 200 Index) and 18.7% for mid-sized companies (based on the Russell Mid-Cap Index as of 12/31/2017), with micro-cap and small-cap stocks falling in between.
 These outsized gains, along with our temporal distance from the pain felt during the crisis, have made it increasingly difficult to stay invested in risk-mitigating strategies.

 The Importance of Limiting Losses